satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 \*Software review example:\*

-The software development community (Google, ITK, etc) relies on collaboration between often physically distant software authors and code reviewers.
+The software development community (Google,
+ITK\ :sup:``[d] <#cmnt4>`_`\ , etc) relies on collaboration between
+often physically distant software authors and code reviewers.
 We propose to draw ideas from existing code review systems such as Gerrit and GitHub to enable ordered and systematic discussions of not only the editorial content of scientific work but also the scripts, compilable code and data.
 Github and Gerrit both provide reviewers the ability to interact, modify, annotate and discuss the contents of an author's submission.
 Indeed, the purpose of these systems mirror the purpose of scientific review to increase the clarity, reproducibility and correctness of works that enter the canon.

 Github.com provides a software hosting service together with a web-based front-end for interacting with these projects.
 For these projects, code